-Ecuador mountains are gigantic, in fact, an impressive 10 mountains are all over 5000m making it a haven for outdoor adventure enthusiasts.
+Ecuador mountains are gigantic.
+In fact, an impressive 10 mountains are all over 5000 meters high, making it a haven for outdoor adventure enthusiasts.

-Check out the ten highest Ecuador mountains in order:
+Check out the ten highest Ecuador mountains in order from highest to lowest:

 01 of 10